New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

+Building a fragment-based network involves first enumerating all feasible fragments that connect their corresponding pickup nodes to their respective delivery nodes.
+The network is then established by linking the origin depot with all pickup nodes, each pickup node with all delivery nodes, and all delivery nodes with the destination depot, thereby generating all the necessary node arcs.
+For fragment enumeration, each fragment must satisfy the DARP's constraints along its path, including the time window, maximum ride time, vehicle capacity, pairing, and precedence constraints.
 Fig.~\ref{ch4:fig3} presents a fragment-based network for DARP.
-Here, ellipses represent nodes, solid lines (with ellipses on both sides) indicate fragments (its information is described above or to the right), and dashed lines with arrows signify node arcs. $O^+$ and $O^-$ denote the origin and destination depots, respectively.
+Here, ellipses represent nodes, solid lines (with ellipses on both sides) indicate fragments (the information is described above or to the right), and dashed lines with arrows signify node arcs. $O^+$ and $O^-$ denote the origin and destination depots, respectively.
 An inherent characteristic of a feasible path is its typical initiation with a node arc extending from the origin depot to a pickup node, succeeded by a fragment from the pickup node to a delivery node.
 Subsequently, a node arc transition occurs from a delivery node to a pickup node or the destination depot.
 This pattern persists in an alternating sequence.
 As illustrated in Fig.~\ref{ch4:fig3}, dashed lines and solid lines alternate throughout any feasible path.